trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 npm run render
 ```

-Creates the specification which is an index.html, in the `docs` directory, as specified in the `specs.json` file.
+Creates the specification, an index.html, in the `docs` directory, as specified in the `specs.json` file.

 To view the `index.html` file, you can: